NavjotSDhillon/Resume/README.md

         > Note: It may take a few minutes for the website to load.

 ### How to run the website locally?
 After successfully running the website with the template resume on GitHub Pages, you can also run the website locally using Jekyll.
-It is a good idea to run it locally so that you can easily make changes and verify the changes locally without pushing the changes to the github repository.
+It is a good idea to run it locally so that you can easily make changes and verify the changes locally without pushing the changes to the GitHub repository.

 To run the website locally:
   1. Clone the repository on your local system.